scetiner/api-template/README.md

 $ cd api-template
 $ npm install -d
 ```
-2 - Create your database with your schema, there is sample under **/etc/1.0.0_db_changes**
+2 - Create your database with your schema, there is a sample under **/etc/1.0.0_db_changes**

 3 - Set your environment variables, check **/src/utils/config_manager.js**

 4 - Create your first entity

 ```sh
 $ npm run api User